Mickey Mouse Clubhouse+: Ratings

 Mickey Mouse Clubhouse+ debuted on Disney+ as the biggest original Disney Junior launch on the platform to date.
-Nielsen Media Research, which records streaming viewership on some U.S. television screens, reported that it was also the most-watched streaming series in average audience among children aged 2–5 during its premiere week.
+Nielsen Media Research, which records streaming viewership on U.S. television, announced that it was the most-watched streaming series among audiences aged 2–5 during its premiere week.
+Disney+, which calculates its "Top 10" list based on daily views for episodes and films as well as the popularity of newly released titles, reported that Mickey Mouse Clubhouse+ was the most-streamed title on Disney+ in the United States on August 1, 2025.
+The series subsequently ranked No. 3 on Disney+'s "Top 10" chart in the United States as of August 8, 2025.

+Accolades

+Mickey Mouse Clubhouse+ was nominated for Outstanding Achievement in Children's Programming at the 2026 Television Critics Association Awards.